InstituteforDiseaseModeling/synthpops/docs/overview.md

 # `synthpops` overview

-The role of `synthpops` is to construct synthetic networks of people that satisfy statistical properties of specific real-world populations (such as the age distribution, household size, etc.).
+The role of `synthpops` is to construct synthetic networks of people that satisfy statistical properties of real-world populations (such as the age distribution, household size, etc.).
 These synthetic populations can then be used in agent based models like `covasim` to simulate epidemics.

 Fundamentally, the network can be considered a multilayer network where